 It has been an exceptionally tough year for everyone affected by stroke.
 Your support has such a positive impact and makes a real difference, especially at this very difficult time.

-We hope you enjoy reading stories about amazing stroke survivors and incredible researchers, showing the difference you are helping to make.
+We hope you'll enjoy reading these stories from amazing stroke survivors and incredible researchers, showing the difference you are helping to make.
 We wouldn't be able to support so many without you.
 Thank you.

 With the right support and a ton of courage and determination, people can rebuild their lives after stroke.
-Thanks to breakthroughs in stroke research and specialist support services, many people have been spared the most devastating effects of stroke and benefitted from innovative treatments and care.
+Thanks to supporters like you, Stevie had the strength to carry on.